 As quintessentially English as the Changing of the Guard at Buckingham Palace, taking afternoon tea is a treat loved by tourists and Londoners alike.
 We've rounded up the best classic and contemporary afternoon teas to enjoy, from super traditional at Browns to crazy cocktail teas at Lyaness.

 Where: Albemarle St, Mayfair, London W1S 4BP

-Well if it was good enough for Queen Victoria... yes Her Majesty used to enjoy taking tea in the English Tea Room at this classic London hotel.
+Well if it was good enough for Queen Victoria... yes Her Majesty used to enjoy taking tea in The Drawing Room at this classic London hotel.
 This is a place to enjoy cucumber sandwiches and you can even try Cornish tea grown in the gardens at Tregothnan.

 How much: Traditional tea starts at £55.

 Take tea in the art deco foyer of Claridge's and you could easily be a player in any Agatha Christie novel - it's so glamorous.
 The teas themselves are picked out by the Rare Tea Company's Henrietta Lovell.

 How much: Starts at £70 and there's a children's afternoon tea for £40.

 181 Piccadilly, St. James's, London W1A 1ER

 After months of missed occasions, Fortnum’s teapots are polished, their teas are brewed and they are thrilled to welcome you back to the home of Afternoon Tea.
 During the 153 days of lockdown, Fortnum’s chefs have been creating their most extraordinary Afternoon Tea menu yet.
 Baking scones by the dozen, drinking countless cups of tea and undertaking the tough job of 43 tastings (and re-tastings) to create a menu quite simply honed to perfection.